ANU-CHEEKI-BREEKI/com.anupackages.debugconsole/README.md

 Then you will be able to search all available packages directly in Unity Package Manager window
 <img width="717" alt="Screenshot 2023-06-28 at 19 28 52" src="https://github.com/ANU-CHEEKI-BREEKI/com.anupackages.debugconsole/assets/15821105/d8aa5f5c-8911-4d03-a648-2351083dc764">

+When installing package with dependencies theought regustries, all dependencies will be installed automatically.

+`Do note, that NCalc for Expression evaluations it an optional dependency.
+So if you want to use Expression evaluations, you need to install it manually.`

 - download sources as zip archive and import to your project
 - asset store?